-The structural problem is almost always the same: the market was never modeled.
-No one asked what the full organic search market actually looks like, who owns it, what it is worth, and which positions are realistically winnable.
-Execution started before the map existed.
+Here is the mechanism.
+Nobody modeled the market.
+Nobody established what the full organic search landscape looks like, who controls it, what it is worth in dollars, and which positions are realistically winnable from where you stand today.
+Execution began before the map existed.
+Everything downstream inherited that blind spot.

 The execution trap